Introduction to Rebate Management

 Building and maintaining strong relationships is at the core of any successful business.
 Automated rebate management plays a pivotal role in this endeavor:

-3. Personalized Incentives: With data analytics integrated into the system, businesses can offer personalized rebate programs based on the purchasing behavior and preferences of customers or partners, further strengthening the relationship.
+- Personalized Incentives: With data analytics integrated into the system, businesses can offer personalized rebate programs based on customers' or partners' purchasing behavior and preferences, further strengthening the relationship.

 Ensuring Timely and Correct Rebate Payments